 Dr. Howell has over 30 years of experience as a lawyer, strategic planner, educator and CEO.
 She is admitted to practice as a solicitor in Victoria and NSW and has served a term as the Secretary-General of the Law Council of Australia.
 Rosemary's professional expertise in strategic planning, facilitation and tertiary education has focused on enhancing the quality of professional and legal services through leadership roles in the legal profession's governing bodies, professional engagement in alternative dispute resolution techniques and engagement in higher education.

-Since 1985 Rosemary's business, Strategic Action, has provided a consulting service on planning, facilitation and training to State and Federal government departments and businesses in Australia, New Zealand, USA, UK, China and South Africa.
+Since 1985 Rosemary's company, Strategic Action, has provided consulting services on planning, facilitation and training to State and Federal government departments and businesses in Australia, New Zealand, USA, UK, China and South Africa.
 Her clientele includes in-house counsel, major corporate entities and a large range of professional service businesses including architects, law firms, engineers and accountants.
 Strategic Action was named the top Australia-Pacific mediation practice in 2018 by International Who's Who of Commercial Mediation.

 In 2005, Rosemary was awarded her Doctorate of Judicial Science (SJD) for her work on Negotiating with Lawyers, a qualitative study of the experiences of those for whom, and with whom, lawyers negotiate.
 This research allowed Rosemary to give theoretical voice to the professional skills and multi-disciplinary perspectives acquired through programs such as those she had taken and taught at Harvard University.
 It is these skills and perspectives that Rosemary hopes to pass on to Australia's future legal practitioners through her courses at UNSW.

-Rosemary currently teaches Dispute Resolution at undergraduate level and Principled (Interest-based) Negotiation at a Postgraduate level.
+Rosemary currently teaches Alternative Dispute Resolution at undergraduate level and Mediation in Practice Principled (Interest-based) Negotiation at a Postgraduate level at UNSW.
 In 2009, Rosemary proposed the development of a Master of Dispute Resolution and a Graduate Diploma of Dispute Resolution, which have been offered since 2010 and have now been rolled into the combined LLM program as a specialty.
 She also teaches mediation in the University of Melbourne's LLM program.